doctrine/migrations/UPGRADE.md

   to enable wrapping all migrations in a single transaction.
 To disable it, you can use the `--no-all-or-nothing` option instead.
 Both options override the configuration value.

+## Migration classes
+- It is now possible to add SQL statements, that needs to be executed after changes made to schema object.
+Use `addDeferredSql` method in your migrations for this purpose.

 # Upgrade to 3.6